pfunks/TCTest/test_faq.md

 Yes.
 The more Steem Power you have, the more influence your votes will have.

-The platform does not require that anybody purchase SP in order to participate, and there are many users who have become successful on the platform without investing any of their own money.
-If you would like to increase your voting stake though, then you have the option of purchasing more Steem Power through your Steemit wallet.
+The platform does not require that anybody purchase SP in order to participate, and there are many users who have earned a lot of Steem Power without investing any of their own money.
+You do have the option of purchasing more Steem Power through your Steemit wallet.

 ## What are the valid reasons for downvoting?